ironkayman/RebisTheory/rebis_theory.md

 Gauntlet's second depth is of deconstruction zone with a nontrivial name - "Reign of Fire", and the last depth - the ["Last Stand"](https://wiki.spiralknights.com/The_Gauntlet/Last_Stand) with an architecture of the Scarlet Fortress, always has gremlins present at the final arena, accompanied by elite constructs and elemental fiery gun puppies.

-Overall, this does not seem as a coincidence, but a pattern, also seen in the [Ghost in The Machine](https://wiki.spiralknights.com/Ghosts_in_the_Machine) danger mission, discussed in the [GiTM section](#ghosts-in-the-machine) in the [context of lasers and battlepods](#battlepods-and-laser-technology).
+Overall, this does not seem as a coincidence, but a pattern, also seen in the [Ghost in The Machine](https://wiki.spiralknights.com/Ghosts_in_the_Machine) danger mission, discussed in the [its analysis section](#ghosts-in-the-machine) in the [context of lasers and battlepods](#battlepods-and-laser-technology).

 Firestorm Citadel has itself a dedicated room with a mysterious console embedded behind the throne room, which does not seem accessible from the outside of the molten cavern, as the rest of the citadel is protected by Lord Vanaduke.
 Due to this, Citadel became a significant element of rank missions, as it blocked further access to the Core: `The Core was in sight.
 But now some kind of massive negative energy anomaly has surfaced above the Core, blocking access to it.
 Recon Knights have said that all they see near it is fire, endless fire` ([Ending in Fire - Kora](https://wiki.spiralknights.com/Ending_in_Fire)).